noejon/noejon.com/src/content/posts/build-a-high-performing-team.md

 If your team tends to go by the book and seeks gold-plated solutions, hire someone who is more agile and pragmatic.

+Now that you hired a new starter, make sure that their onboarding is well structured, welcoming and comprehensive.

 ### Onboarding

 How effectively you onboard someone can significantly impact their success: